 The diabetic medications help the body to have and better utilize a more healthy amount of its own insulin, which is better than having to take insulin injections because the body prefers the real hormones it makes over those from an outside source.

 I cannot imagine why anyone would prefer to take synthetic HGH injections rather than take a safe and effective product to help their pituitary gland to produce and release more of their own real human growth hormone.

 I think some people want to receive the benefits as quickly as possible and they think the injections are more effective.
 Taking a large dose of the injections can speed the changes one will see but that also includes the side effects.

 Also, benefits received such as increased muscle are usually lost once the injections are stopped.
 In fact once people are no longer taking the injections they can end up with less muscle than they had before they started.

 Some Questions I have Received

-Over the years I have received many questions about the human growth hormone injections from those who are either interested in taking the injections or else they are already taking them.
+Over the years I have received many questions about the human growth hormone injections (Somatropin) from those who are either interested in taking the injections or else they are already taking them.